 - High cholesterol.
-Early research suggests that eating raw almonds daily for 4-9 weeks might lower total cholesterol and “bad” low-density lipoprotein (LDL) cholesterol in people with high cholesterol.
-However, eating almonds does not appear to improve “good” high-density lipoprotein (HDL) cholesterol or blood fats called triglycerides.
+Early research shows that eating raw almonds as part of a controlled diet or taking sweet almond oil may lower total cholesterol and "bad" low-density lipoprotein (LDL) cholesterol in people with high cholesterol.
+But eating almonds doesn't appear to improve "good" high-density lipoprotein (HDL) cholesterol or blood fats called triglycerides.

-- Skin damage caused by radiation treatment for cancer.
+- Skin damage caused by radiation therapy (radiation dermatitis).
 Early research suggests that applying almond ointment to the skin does not protect against skin damage caused by radiation treatment in women with breast cancer.

 - Cancer of the bladder, breast, mouth, spleen, and uterus.